Dynamic reconfiguration for malleable applications using RMA: Proteo

-One of the key features of MaM is its ability to efficiently and automatically redistribute data between \textit{sources} and \textit{drains}.
-It supports both scalar data and one-dimensional structures composed of primitive or MPI-derived types.
-Data can be classified into two categories: \textit{constant} and \textit{variable}.
-Constant data remains unchanged throughout execution and can be transferred using either blocking or non-blocking operations to enhance performance.
-Variable data changes during execution and therefore requires blocking operations.
+\textbf{Data redistribution.} A key feature of MaM is its ability to efficiently and automatically redistribute data between \textit{sources} and \textit{drains}.
+It supports scalars and one-dimensional structures of primitive or MPI-derived types, with data classified as \textit{constant} (unchanged during execution and transferable via blocking or non-blocking operations) or \textit{variable} (changes during execution and requires blocking the application).
+This distinction is crucial in determining whether redistribution can be overlapped with computation using non-blocking primitives, or whether blocking operations must be used to preserve correctness.
+MaM implements several redistribution methods, which are described in~\cite{exampi23}.
+In this work, we use the \textit{Collective} method via \texttt{MPI\_Alltoallv} and enable three strategies: (i) \textit{Threading} (background redistribution via auxiliary threads), (ii) \textit{Non-blocking} (overlap transfers with computation), and (iii) \textit{Wait Drains} (a similar idea to \textit{ii}, but with an additional synchronization to ensure completion).